Our Family Law Solicitors and Divorce Solicitors are here to offer you practical legal advice and support.

 Support from a Fertility Lawyer can help you try to avoid any issues later down the line by being clear about the law here in England and Wales, and to highlight any challenges you might face if you’re looking to go abroad for surrogacy or adoption.

 Our team are some of the most experienced in the country and have been involved in a number of important Court decisions that have helped to recognise the importance of family units and legal ties, however they are formed.

 If you’re considering using donor eggs or sperm or platonic parenting, we can help you get agreements in place to make the process as straightforward as possible for everyone involved.

 Prenup and Post Nuptial Agreements

 One of our Family Law Solicitors can explain how a Prenup or Postnup could work for you both and we can draft the agreement for you.
-We will consider your current and future needs to help you preserve your personal wealth and inheritance for the future.

 A Family Solicitor can draw up the agreement and give you legal advice on what it should include.
 Everyone’s circumstances are different, so your Cohabitation Agreement must be tailored to you and your partner.